-On July 19, 2022, the Company entered into a letter of intent to acquire all of the issued and outstanding shares of The Wholesome Organic Limited (the "WOL").
-WOL owns the Peny Property (the "Property"), comprised of fifteen mineral claims.

-Under the terms of the Letter of Intent, the Company has agreed to acquire all of the issued and outstanding shares of WOL and, in consideration of which the Company will issue to the WOL shareholders 13,000,000 common shares (the "Consideration Shares") at a deemed price of \$0.095 per share for a total consideration of \$1,235,000.
-The closing of the acquisition is subject to the parties completing due diligence, entering into a definitive agreement and acceptance by the TSX Venture Exchange.
+On August 31, 2022, the Company closed its 100% acquisition of Wholesome Organic Limited ("Wholesome" or "WOL").
+Under the terms of the share purchase agreement, the Company acquired all of the issued and outstanding securities of Wholesome which holds 100% of the lithium focused Peny Property and, in consideration of which, the Company issued the WOL shareholders a total of 13,000,000 common shares at a price of \$0.095 per share for a total consideration of \$1,235,000.
+The acquisition of WOL did not qualify as a business combination and is accounted for as an asset acquisition.